 Throughout the programme, apprentices will be exposed to and engage with emerging interdisciplinary research and knowledge exchange initiatives that are being produced by the OU’s CPRL.

 Police learners will study a range of topics including:

-Both the PCDA and DHEP is delivered through blended learning.
-This means police learners will gain the necessary skills, knowledge and behaviours required for the role of Police Constable via a mix of innovative, engaging digital and traditional methods.
-They will be able to access programme content, assessments and feedback through online portals, as well being able to connect with fellow learners and contact tutors and support when they need to do so.
-Learners have immediate access to resources and support at their fingertips without causing disruption to their working day or role.
+The PCDA is delivered through blended learning.
+This means apprentices will gain the necessary skills, knowledge and behaviours required for the role of Police Constable via a mix of innovative, engaging digital and traditional methods.
+They will be able to access programme content, assessments and feedback through online portals, as well being able to connect with fellow apprentices and contact tutors and support when they need to do so.
+Apprentices have access to resources and support at their fingertips without causing disruption to their working day or role.

-Our well-developed blended learning approach enables us to deliver learning that is responsive to both organisational and staff needs, therefore maximising their return on investment.
+Our well-developed blended learning approach enables the OU to deliver learning that is responsive to both organisational and staff needs, therefore maximising their return on investment.

 Online delivery is both varied and interactive, using rich media formats that engage and enthuse apprentices on their journey.
 Learning can be accessed 24/7 on computers, tablets and mobile devices.
 Online forums and tutorials as well as email and telephone communication are used to support apprentices throughout the programme.